 Uhm, actually: nope.

-I’ve seen doodly squat about bullet journaling in my social media feeds.
+Before I started blogging for SohoSpark, I saw zip about bullet journaling in my social media feeds.
 And although I’ve kept writing journals for most of my life, I had no clue that journaling was trending or that bullet journals were even a thing.
-I never thought to questionwhy the aisles of my favorite bookstore had become jam-packed with journals.
-I just thanked my lucky stars and oohed and ahhed over all the pretty stationery.
+I never thought to question why there were cute notebooks for sale everywhere.
+I just thanked my lucky stars and oohed and ahhed over all the pretty stationery--like this Heart Journal from SohoSpark.

-If you, my fellow sassy cats, have been living under the same rock as I have (hello, neighbor!), listen up!
+If you've been living under the same rock as I have (hello, neighbor!), listen up.
 Bullet journaling is trending.
 And it has been since 2013.

 Bullet Journal?
 What’s a Bullet Journal?